-Until a few years ago, obtaining internet data for use in WXSIM was a bit of a task in itself, requiring the user to visit a few different sites and usually do some copying and pasting to construct a file for WXSIM to ingest.
+Until 2003, obtaining internet data for use in WXSIM was a bit of a task in itself, requiring the user to visit a few different sites and usually do some copying and pasting to construct a file for WXSIM to ingest.
 With bookmarking and practice, this process could be trimmed down to 2 or 3 minutes, but even this might discourage frequent use of the program for many people.

 Another frequent request from users was the ability to import data directly from home weather stations.
 This would be a nice, time-saving feature as well, especially since some of the optional 'Refinements' in WXSIM refer to precipitation and temperature records over preceding periods as long as 30 days.